smeredith/smeredith.github.io/_drafts/interface.md

 ## USB Hub

-The UART is a USB device.
+The serial port is a USB device.
-Without a hub, I would need two USB connections to the computer.
+Without a hub, I would need two USB connections to the computer or an external hub.
 So I built the USB hub into the add-on board--it's a chip and a handful of capacitors and resistors.
 Now the hub is the only thing connected to the computer, and the serial port, DRA-30, and GPS all use ports on the hub.
 There is one USB port left over on the hub for future expansion.
+This is available via the stacked USB connector: there should be enough clearance to plug in a USB cable or a very flat PCB.

 ## GPS

 Two of the USB hub ports are connected to a stacked double USB connector on the add-on board.
-The GPS is an unmodified dongle from u-blox that plugs into that connector.
+The GPS is an unmodified dongle from u-blox that plugs into the top port of that connector.
-It appears to the computer as a serial port device.
+It appears to the computer as another serial port device.
-By default, it spits out NMEA sentences once per second at 9600 baud.
+By default, it spits out NMEA sentences at a rate of once per second at 9600 baud.
-This is what I want and I didn't have to configure a thing on it.
+This is what I want and I didn't have to configure it in any way.
-This is useful for APRS, Winlink position reports, and for syncing the computer's time if a network is not available.
+This is useful for APRS, Winlink position reports, and for accurately syncing the computer's time if a network is not available.